NextCenturyCorporation/mcs-ingest/scorecard/README.md

 by calculating the distance from each step to the ideal path of each.
 The path with the smaller culmulative distance is assumed to be the path the agent chose.

+#### Number of Rewards Achieved
+Will indicate how many reward balls are held by the end of the scene for retrieval tasks.
+Especially useful for multi retrieval tasks.
+If the scene is a non-interactive scene, value will be None.

 ## Running the Scorecard